2021 European floods: Germany

 On 15 July, Thalys train services to Germany were suspended, and Deutsche Bahn stated that many rail services in North Rhine-Westphalia were also cancelled.
 Deutsche Bahn reported that over 600 km of track was affected in North Rhine-Westphalia.
 The Cologne–Wuppertal–Hagen–Dortmund and Cologne–Bonn (Main Central Station)–Koblenz lines were closed.
 The Cologne–Bonn Beuel–Koblenz line remained open, but trains were subject to delay and cancellation.
 Customers were asked to avoid travel within and to North Rhine-Westphalia by train.
 The train connection from Dresden to Prague was also suspended after mudslides buried the tracks.
 Along the Ahr Valley Railway, at least seven railway bridges have been destroyed.

 In Blessem, floodwaters of the Erft river inundated a quarry on 16 July, leading to a major landslide with several people possibly dead.
 Several buildings collapsed including parts of Burg Blessem.
 Around 40 meters of the nearby Bundesautobahn 1 broke away and fell into the Erft, but no cars were on the highway since it was closed.
 Experts voiced concerns on 15 July that the Steinbachtal Dam was unstable and could burst, and 4,500 people were preemptively evacuated from parts of Euskirchen, and later several thousand more from parts of Rheinbach and Swisttal.
 Drones were deployed to inspect the dam; while no cracks were found, local politicians said the situation as of 16 July remained "critical".
 Several other dams in North Rhine-Westphalia, such as the Rur Dam, were also overflowing, but there were no concerns about their structural integrity.
 Regardless, on 16 July a dam of the Rur burst near Wassenberg, prompting the evacuation of Ophoven.
 Around 360 inmates had to be evacuated from a prison near Euskirchen due to a failing supply of water and electricity.
 In Eschweiler, all of the more than 300 patients of the St.-Antonius-Hospital Eschweiler had to be evacuated.
+The neighbouring town of Stolberg was also badly affected in the town centre and three districts.
 On 14 July, in Hagen, a veteran soldier rescued a 13-year-old girl who required mechanical ventilation as well as two elderly people using a MAN KAT1 which was usually exhibited in a local museum, after regular rescue vehicles were unable to get there in time.

 Strong rainfall also led to flooding in the states of Baden-Württemberg and Saxony.
 As of 15 July, one person in Saxony remains missing.